AI4Bread/UFold-X/data/Readme.md

 # Data
-Due to the space limit, we have uploaded all the testing data including RNAstralign_600, RNAstralign_1800, RNAstrlign_all, ArchiveII, RCSB1800, RCSB4000 to the [google drive](https://drive.google.com/drive/folders/1cqapZOsJmlrVYiKbKADnDzilU7eZML27?usp=drive_link), please download them and place them in the corresponding folder.
+Due to the space limit, we have uploaded all the testing data including RNAstralign-600, RNAstralign-1800, RNAstralign-all, ArchiveII, RCSB1800, RCSB4000 to the [google drive](https://drive.google.com/drive/folders/1cqapZOsJmlrVYiKbKADnDzilU7eZML27?usp=drive_link), please download them and place them in the corresponding folder.